R. Paul Smith Power Station: History

 Construction of the first power plant at Williamsport began in 1922 by the Potomac Public Service Company.
-In 1923 the company became part of the Potomac Edison Company, and in 1925 Potomac Edison joined West Penn Electric Company.
+In 1923, the company became part of the Potomac Edison Company; formerly known as the Hagerstown and Frederick Railway.
+In 1925, Potomac Edison joined West Penn Electric Company.
 The first generating unit began service in 1927.
 Coal was delivered to the plant by the Western Maryland Railway.
 The plant was named for R. Paul Smith, the company's first president.

 The 1927 unit was replaced by a new unit in 1947 with a nameplate capacity of 34.5 MW.
 An additional 75 MW operating unit was constructed in 1958.
 In 1960 the West Penn Electric Company was renamed Allegheny Power System, Inc. Circa 1970 the plant began to receive coal deliveries by truck, and rail deliveries ended.

 On January 26, 2012 parent company FirstEnergy announced that the station would be closed due to the cost of retrofitting the plant to comply with environmental regulations due to take effect in 2015.
 The R. Paul Smith station was one of six FirstEnergy stations to be retired in 2012.
 In its last years the plant was operated intermittently.
 FirstEnergy ceased plant operations on September 1, 2012.